What We Do

 Community Church – Location: Capital Chisinau (pop 1 million).
 Evangelical, 60 members.
 Mission: “Evangelism is a basic priority for our church – the Lord Jesus sent us to all to witness about Him, and we as a church are called to take this good news of forgiveness to all people.”
 Ministries include: Clubs for adolescents and young people, Alpha courses, evangelistic conferences for adolescents and young people, retreats/camps for young people, distribution of Christian literature and Bibles, community/family welfare.

 Charity Mission for the Disabled

-The Charity Mission for The Disabled (CMD) – Location: Straseni near Chisinau, (pop 20,000) CMD provides home visits by a trained team, advice, guidance and therapy support for people with disabilities and their family carers, most of which are very poor and are struggling to cope.
+The Charity Mission for The Disabled (CMD) – Location: Straseni near Chisinau, (pop 20,000) CMD provides a day centre for children with disabilities who have no access to schools.
+15 children visit the centre throughout the week, receiving specialist speech and language therapy and education.
+They also have the opportunity to socialise with others and are given a cooked meal at lunchtime.
+CMD provide home visits by a trained team, advice, guidance and therapy support for people with disabilities and their family carers, most of which are very poor and are struggling to cope.
 Currently, CMD supports over 500 people, including 50 families who have children with disabilities.
-It also provides an annual summer camp for 200 children and adults.
-BREADLINE support of CMD has included the provision of specialist training for its staff and carers and specific support for a number of its beneficiary families including: education courses and small income generation projects.
+They run an annual summer camp for 200 children and adults.
+Breadline support of CMD has included the provision of specialist training for its staff and carers and specific support for a number of its beneficiary families including: education courses and small income generation projects.